Environment Variables

 LDAP_ATTRIBUTE_GROUP_NAME | - | LDAP attribute for group name. |

-LDAP_ATTRIBUTE_ADMIN_GROUP | - | LDAP attribute for admin group.
+LDAP_ATTRIBUTE_ADMIN_GROUP | - | Name of the admin group.
 Members of this group will have Admin Privileges in Pocket ID. |

 Observability